bradietilley/pest-stories/docs/README.md

 The above two automated solutions may not cater for all scenarios.
 You could instead retrieve the dataset arguments using the `story()->dataset()` method or `dataset()` function.

-This resolves an instance of `BradieTilley\Stories\Dataset` which stores each argument provided in the current dataset.
+This resolves an instance of `BradieTilley\Stories\Repositories\Dataset` which stores each argument provided in the current dataset.

 ```php
 ->action(function () {